Last Updated on

 What Are The Real Alternatives?

 After taking all that into account, let’s look at some real substitutes for your basic means of communication.
-The truth of the matter is that even if you have a smartphone or a laptop with enough batteries to work or enough electricity provided by a backup generator or solar panels, these ways of connecting might become useless.
+The truth of the matter is that even if you have a smartphone or a laptop with enough batteries to work or enough electricity provided by a backup solar generator and solar panels, these ways of connecting might become useless.

 That might happen if the communication networks fall at a higher level, and in this case, an emergency communication system is required.
 Granted, it costs a bit more than your average phone but it gets the job done because it saves you a lot of hassle.
 Since it can convey info without delay and without interruptions or jams, it’s a lifesaver in a crisis situation.
 Besides, the best such systems are easy to operate even if you haven’t read all their instructions and you can also receive feedback from authorities.